Employment Opportunities in the Joint-Mission France, Consulates and American Presence Posts (APPs)

 - If you are not successful in the interview process, please be advised that we are unable to provide feedback to you about your interview.

-- If you are selected for a position with the Tri-Mission, you will receive a conditional offer of employment which includes a breakdown of the salary and benefits offered as well as general information about terms and conditions of employment.
+- If you are selected for a position with the Joint-Mission, you will receive a conditional offer of employment which includes a breakdown of the salary and benefits offered as well as general information about terms and conditions of employment.
 After you accept our conditional offer, no changes can be made at a later time to the salary and benefits package.
 After acceptance of the conditional offer, you will be provided with medical and security forms which must be completed within five work days and returned to the HR Office.

 - Candidates should never resign from their current employment until they receive a final offer from HR.
 The final offer letter means that you have successfully completed the medical and security clearance requirements.